 Gettysburg is famous for the United States’ Civil War.
 Instead of letting violence have the last word, we will gather at this site to discuss peace and justice, and dare to imagine radical alternatives!

-The Consortium of North American Peace Programs (CONAPP) invites proposals for the first undergraduate student-centered, peace and justice conference at Gettysburg College (Pennsylvania, USA), June 8 – 11, 2020.
+The Consortium of North American Peace Programs (CONAPP) invites proposals for the first undergraduate student-centered, peace and justice conference at Gettysburg College (Pennsylvania, USA), early June 2022.
 Masters and doctoral students, professors, and community members may attend, learn and dialogue, but presenters will only be undergraduates from Canada, Mexico, and the United States.

 We invite proposals related to any of the following themes: peace, justice (food justice, restorative justice, prison abolition), sustainable development, human rights, conflict resolution/transformation, peace education, philosophy of peace and non-violence, climate change, and unsettling settler colonialism.
 You may also submit proposals that reflect peace-related themes not explicitly mentioned here.

 Format: The format is fashioned after Freirean praxis: reflection and action.
 Each session will be 1.5 hours: 45 minutes for critical dialogues and the other 45 minutes for peace innovation labs.
 This format will create opportunities for radical praxis by centering student voices and co-constructing new futures with their ideas at the helm.
 Presenters will send their ideas in advance for attendees to review so that we walk into the room with questions.
 We will, therefore, start the sessions with critical dialogues and not just presenters talking at attendees with little time at the end for an authentically robust conversation.
 Praxis sessions will include peace innovation labs, in which attendees, along with the presenters, will discuss how to make some aspects of the dialogues actionable.
 These actionable ideas will be collected throughout the conference, and a few selected projects will be given seed money for implementation.